jacoblevine/PhenoGraph/README.md

 ### Version 1.5.2

  * Include simple parallel implementation of brute force nearest neighbors search using scipy's `cdist` and `multiprocessing`.
-This is now the default for nearest neighbors computations.
-It is typically more efficient than `kdtree` and avoids memory issues that arise in `sklearn`'s implementation with large data sets
+This may be more efficient than `kdtree` on very large high-dimensional data sets and avoids memory issues that arise in `sklearn`'s implementation.
  * Refactor `parallel_jaccard_kernel` to remove unnecessary use of `ctypes` and `multiprocessing.Array`.

 ### Version 1.5.1

- * Make `louvain_time_limit` a parameter to `phenograph.cluster`
+ * Make `louvain_time_limit` a parameter to `phenograph.cluster`.

 ### Version 1.5